ThKrypt/QualCoder/01-Introduction.md

 ## Linux Ubuntu/Debian

-### Install and running for releases 2.6 and higher on Ubuntu (Debian distros) (and maybe Fedora - to be tested)
+### Install and running for 2.6 and higher releases on Ubuntu/Debian distros (maybe Fedora/RHEL - to be tested)

 Open the terminal.
-Install qualcoder by going to the QualCoder-Master folder and running:
+Install QualCoder by moving to the QualCoder-Master folder or the release folder, e.g. QualCoder-2.6 and running:

 `sudo python3 setup.py install`